clarkwinkelmann/clarkwinkelmann.com/flasum-services.md

 I'll import your private messages into tables compatible with the [Flagrow Byobu](https://discuss.flarum.org/d/4762-flagrow-by-bu-well-integrated-advanced-private-discussions) extension.

 You will have to install and configure that extension on your forum yourself.
-Please read the Flagrow Byobu warnings carefully.
-In particular the fact that uninstalling (and in our case, not installing) it will cause all private discussions to become public.

 #### Other non-compatible stuff